-

 Classroom Rules:

 - RESPECT!
 Demonstrate respect for self and for others’ rights, beliefs, opinions, and property.
+No bullying and no classroom disruptions.

 - Wash hands prior to entering and exiting the classroom and always before and immediately after handling a patient, device, or manikin during the routine of classroom instruction and training.